ooni/jafar/README.md

 You need to run Jafar as root.
 You can get a complete list of all flags using `./jafar -help`.
 Jafar is composed of modules.
 Each module is controllable via flags.
+We describe modules below.

 ### iptables